SkewedAspect/rpgkeeper/docs/user-content.md

 > directly by users.
 Users are allowed to enter whatever UGC they wish (even content that doesn't meet our public
 > guidelines), and it will be available to them, exclusively.
 No sharing of UGC is allowed without going through a
 > moderation process that enforces our Public UGC policy.
 This moderation process, while machine-assisted, will always
-> end with a human being make the decision to allow the UGC to be publicly available.
+> end with a human being making the decision to allow the UGC to be publicly available.
 >
 > Public UGC will be controlled (edited, added, or removed) by RPGKeeper moderators, and is made available at the sole
 > discretion of RPGKeeper.
-Users will have the ability to request changed to public UGC, however, they will not be able
+Users will have the ability to request changes to public UGC, however, they will not be able
 > to edit them.

 RPGKeeper, while not a wiki, operates much like one, except every "page" is unique to the users, and moderators are